newAM/w5500-rs/tls/README.md

   to the physical SPI bus or the SPI device registers can easily intercept data.
-* To facilitate the ill-advised encryption in-place in the socket buffers there is a custom AES implementation that has zero thought put towards constant-time evaluation.
+* To facilitate the ill-advised encryption in-place in the socket buffers there is a hacky AES implementation that has little thought put towards constant-time evaluation.

 ## Limitations